tiagoiwamoto/springdata-helper/readme.md

 # Spring-data Helper
-    What this helper is ?
-        a service to ...

     Problem: You need to make a custom query using Springdata ok? you will do: @Query(value = "your query here", nativeQuery = true) List<Object> myCustomQuery();